ip-packet/_ping/README.md

-# S_PING
+# *`S_PING`*
 ## about
-s_ping: A lightweight utility designed to emulate a simplified version of the ping command.
+a lightweight utility designed to emulate a simplified version of the ping command.
 It provides basic network connectivity testing by sending ICMP echo requests to a specified host and displaying response times.
 While offering a core functionality, s_ping may have limitations compared to the full-featured ping command, such as missing advanced options or detailed statistics.
 ## requirements
 - linux